MattPereira/Buildfolio/README.md

 ### Acheivements

-- `achievementNftsInfo` is used to fetch all NFTs for a given NFT collection address and owner wallet address using the Alchemy NFT API
+- `achievementItems` is used to fetch all NFTs for a given NFT collection address and owner wallet address using the Alchemy NFT API
+- `poapsWalletAddrss` is used to fetch POAPs for owned by a given wallet from the POAP API.
+You will need to request POAP API key from the protocol

 ## Getting Started